howonlee/mertonon/docs/v0_7_roadmap.md

 - [x] Selection views - have a single click to dive in thing

 - [x] Input and loss create sidebars
-- [x] Entry and layer create sidebars
+- [x] Entry and layer and cobj view and create sidebars
-- [ ] Other view sidebars - re-frameify
+- [ ] Weight and weightset view and create sidebars
-- [ ] Kill selection.cljs
-- [ ] Rest of the creation sidebars.
+- [ ] Grad action sidebar
-- [ ] Action sidebar, redo it for grad kickoff.
-Test all the way to grad kickoff again

 - [ ] Purge then kill the statecharts
 - [ ] Purge then kill the selectors
 - [ ] Consider the re-frame bit done

 - [ ] Create and delete for password logins separately with selector lol
 - [ ] Weight mutation - think harder about fitt's law
 - [ ] Model updates, genericized endpoints in BE
 - [ ] Model updates component